margaris23/digital-cv/README.md

 <br>

 **Code Assistant**<br>
-Side project for people with ♿ disabilities and no-coders
+Side project for people with ♿ disabilities, no-coders and IT professionals

 > Create FEs in a fast and effective manner, with minimum effort and/or knowledge from people with disabilities, for everyone to use.